davenfroberg/davenfroberg/README.md

 ### Hi!
 I'm Daven,

-I'm a fifth-year Computer Science student at the University of British Columbia currently working towards a Bachelor of Science.
+I'm a UBC computer science alumnus and working as a Software Development Engineer at Amazon!